-21.So, Jehovah, Israel’s God, gave Sihon and all his people into the hand of Israel, and they struck them down.
+21.And Jehovah, the God of Israel, gave Sihon and all his people into the hand of Israel, and they struck them down.
 So, Israel took possession of all the land of the Amorites who dwelt in that land.

-24.Why not possess what Chemosh your god gives you to possess, and all whom Jehovah our God dispossesses before us will we take possession of?
+24.Why not possess what Chemosh your god gives you to possess?
+And all whom Jehovah our God dispossesses before us, we will take possession of.

-27.I have not sinned against you, but you are doing me wrong in making war against me.
-Jehovah, the Judge, be judge today between the children of Israel and the children of Ammon!”
+27.So, I have not sinned against you, but you are doing me wrong in making war against me.
+Jehovah, the Judge, be judge this day between the children of Israel and the children of Ammon!”

 28. But the king of the children of Ammon would not hear the words of Jephthah that he sent to him.

 Lord came upon Jephthah, and he passed through Gilead and Manasseh, and he passed through Mizpah of Gilead, and from Mizpah of Gilead, he passed over to the children of Ammon.

-31.then whosoever comes out the door of my house to meet me whenI return in peace shall be Jehovah’s, and I will offer him as a whole burnt offering.”
+31.then whatever comes out the door of my house to meet me when I return in peace from the children of Ammon shall be Jehovah’s, and I will offer it as a burnt offering.”

 ¶32.
 Then Jephthah passed over to the sons of Ammon to fight against them, and Jehovah gave them into his hand,

 ¶34.
 Then Jephthah came to Mizpah, to his house, and behold, his daughter came out to meet him with timbrels and dancing, and she was his only child; he had no other, neither son nor daughter.